LionelDraghi/List_Image/README.md

 > But this does not make it easy to write algorithms that are container agnostic.

 ### Ada 2022
 [Ada 2022 generalized `'Image` for all types](http://ada-auth.org/standards/22over/html/Ov22-7-1.html).
-This is a very fortunate evolution, that removes completely one of the main use-case for `List_Image`, that is just debugging : if your're OK with the default Bracketed style of `'Image`, just use it.
+This is a very fortunate evolution, that removes completely one of the main use-case for `List_Image`, that is just debugging : if you're OK with the default Bracketed style of `'Image`, just use it.

 As a consequence, `List_Image` no more provide the `Bracketed_List_Style` generic instantiation in the [versions following 2.0.0](https://github.com/LionelDraghi/List_Image/tree/2.0.0).